 If you have started studying at Arcada’s Open Path in August 2018 or 2019, you may not register for the Open Path of the same programme.
 However, you may register for the Open Path of another programme.

 You may not study at the Open Path if you have degree student status at Arcada.
 If you are a degree student, please contact us immediately after submitting your registration to the Open Path.
 Do not terminate your degree studies before we have confirmed that you will get at place at the Open Path.

 As an Open Path student you pay a fee of 400 € per academic year.
-The fee is paid in two instalments, 200 €/term.
+The fee is paid in two installments, 200 €/term.
 The tuition fee includes registration, tuition and examinations.
-In some courses, other course-specific costs for materials, supplies and excursions can be collected.
+In some courses, other course-specific costs for materials, supplies and excursions may be charged.

-Please note that you will have to pay the tuition fee for the autumn term of you accept the place on the Open Path even if you never start your studies.
+Please note that you will have to pay the tuition fee for the autumn term if you accept the place on the Open Path even if you never start your studies.

 If you do not want to pay the tuition fee for the spring semester, you must notify us by 15 January 2021 that you do not intend to continue your studies at the Open Path.

 If you wish to discontinue your studies on the Open Path, please send the following message to firstname.lastname@example.org: "I (your name) discontinue my studies on the Open Path."
 NB!
 This is the only acceptable way to notify us.